 10. Track Performance

 Finally, make sure you’re using UTM codes attached to every link within your emails so you can track performance and make adjustments over time.
-UTM codes will be picked up by Google Analytics, makes it easy for you to measure which emails are performing best, learning more about your newsletter subscribers.
+UTM codes will be picked up by Google Analytics, which makes it easy for you to measure which emails are performing best, learning more about your newsletter subscribers.